 By the late 1820s Shadd was a “conductor” on the Underground Railroad from his homes in Wilmington, Delaware and later West Chester, Pennsylvania.
-From those homes fugitive slaves would travel the “railroad” to freedom in Canada.
+From those homes fugitive slaves traveled the “railroad” to freedom in Canada.
 Shadd hid escaping slaves and provided them with food, clothing, and guidance as they made their way north.
 He also continued his public activities on behalf of abolition.
-He was a member of the American Anti-Slavery Society headquartered in Philadelphia and in 1833 he was elected President of the National Convention for the Improvement of Free People of Colour.
+He was a member of the American Anti-Slavery Society headquartered in Philadelphia, and in 1833 he was elected President of the National Convention for the Improvement of Free People of Colour.

-In the early 1850s Shadd moved his family to southern Ontario’s North Buxton area where they joined many of the families he had helped guide to freedom.
+In the early 1850s, Shadd moved his family to southern Ontario’s North Buxton area where they joined many of the families he had helped guide to freedom.
 In 1859, at the age of 58, he became the first black man to serve in Canadian public office when he was elected Counselor of Raleigh, Ontario.

 Four of Shadd’s children became prominent in their own right.
 Mary Ann Shadd (1823-1893), an educator, journalist, and lawyer, was the first black woman in North America to publish a newspaper.
 I.D.
-Shadd, after the Civil War, returned to the United States and served as a member of the Mississippi Legislature between 1871 and 1874; Abraham W. Shadd, a graduate of Harvard Law School, became a prominent attorney in North Buxton and Emaline Shadd was one of the first women appointed to the faculty of Howard University in Washington, D.C.
+Shadd, after the Civil War, returned to the United States and served as a member of the Mississippi Legislature between 1871 and 1874; Abraham W. Shadd, a graduate of Harvard Law School, became a prominent attorney in North Buxton; and Emaline Shadd was one of the first women appointed to the faculty of Howard University in Washington, D.C.